Concord, Mass.-based Welch Foods Inc., the international fruit-juice company with annual sales exceeding $550 million,

 Rencken said Welch's will go with either a full Oracle E-Business suite or SAP's most elaborate ERP offering, mySAP.
 "We felt that buying the entire product was the best way for us to really move our processes to where our vision needs us to be," he said.

-The selection team will present its final decision to the company's corporate board for
+The selection team will present its final decision to the company's corporate board for approval this fall, he said.
+He declined to put a price tag on the project.
+However, it is an enterprise-wide undertaking.

 Currently, Welch's is using a proprietary order entry system, J.D.
 Edwards & Co. tools for financials and a Prism system for MRP.
 Rencken said the company wants to make a complete move to either Oracle or SAP, with the exception of a couple of "bolt-ons."